When you begin taking control of your money and reading about personal finance, you may come across finance terminology you aren’t familiar with.

 - Currency – Items exchanged as a form of payment for a good or service, typically physical coins or paper money, more recently digital.

-- Debt – Some amount of money that has been borrowed and must be paid back.
+- Debt – Some amount of borrowed money that must be paid back.

 - Debt Consolidation – A form of refinancing where one large loan is taken out to pay off several smaller loans.
 This is done to decrease the interest paid in each period.